-Remember that the application will be reviewed by assessors who may not have a detailed understanding of the particular clinical area that your application relates to.
+Remember that the application will be reviewed by assessors who may not have a detailed understanding of the particular clinical, public health or social care area that your application relates to.
 It is vitally important that you clearly tell the story of why this research is important.

 - the health or social care problem to be addressed, and how this research would fill a demonstrable evidence gap, addressing patient/service user, carer or public needs and DHSC priorities (at national or local levels)

 - the importance of the proposed research and its relevance to the priorities and needs of the NHS, public health or social care (including a statement of the significance of the research area, e.g. burden of disease or unmet care need)

 - need for research in this area, drawing particularly from systematic reviews (including NHS, public health or social care context and relevant literature), and the rationale for the particular lines of research you plan to pursue

 - past and current research that justifies the proposed research and shows that it will add distinct value to what is already known, or in progress